Iridium satellite constellation: Next-generation constellation

 In 2017, Iridium began launching Iridium NEXT, a second-generation worldwide network of telecommunications satellites, consisting of 66 active satellites, with another nine in-orbit spares and six on-ground spares.
 These satellites incorporate features such as data transmission that were not emphasized in the original design.
 The next-generation terminals and service became commercially available in 2018.
 One of the Iridium NEXT services is Iridium Certus, a globally available satellite broadband, which is capable of up to 704 kbit/s of bandwidth across maritime, aviation, land mobile, government, and IoT applications.

-The NEXT satellites incorporate a secondary payload for Aireon, a space-qualified ADS-B data receiver for use by air traffic control and, via FlightAware, by airlines.
+The NEXT satellites incorporate a secondary payload for Aireon, a space-qualified ADS-B receiver for use by air traffic control and, via FlightAware, by airlines.
 A tertiary payload on 58 satellites is a marine AIS ship-tracker receiver for Canadian company ExactEarth Ltd.

 In January 2020, the Iridium constellation was certified for use in the Global Maritime Distress and Safety System (GMDSS).
 The certification ended a monopoly on the provision of maritime distress services that had previously been held by Inmarsat since the system became operational in 1999.

 Iridium NEXT also provides data link to other satellites in space, enabling command and control of other space assets regardless of the position of ground stations and gateways.